 A project involving construction does not always require that qualifications-based procurement procedures be used.
-Whether or not qualifications-based procurement procedures may be used depends on the actual services to be performed in connection with the construction project.
-For example, the design or fabrication of message signs, signals, movable barriers, and similar property that will become off-the-shelf items or will be fabricated and delivered as final end products for installation in an FTA assisted construction project are not services for which qualifications-based procurement procedures may be used.
-Nor is actual construction, alteration, or repair to real property the type of services for which qualifications-based procurement procedures may be used.
+Whether qualifications-based procurement procedures may be used depends on the actual services to be performed in connection with the construction project.
+For example, the design or fabrication of message signs, signals, movable barriers, and similar property that will become off-the-shelf items or will be fabricated and delivered as final end products for installation in the construction project are not services for which qualifications-based procurement procedures may be used.